tylermarshal/rails-chatapp-api/README.md

 bundle install
 ```

-From here you will need to create the PostgreSQL database and tables:
+From here you will need to create the PostgreSQL development/testing databases and run migrations:

 ```
 rails db:create db:migrate